yiitozer/yiitozer.github.io/_pages/about.md

 I'm a self-declared **language nerd** who enjoys diving into **etymology** and steadily learning new languages.
 During my Ph.D., I also co-led workshops on **electronic instrument design** for high school students at [Fraunhofer IDMT](https://www.idmt.fraunhofer.de/en.html) in Ilmenau — blending outreach, music, and engineering.

 ---
-If you're a fellow researcher, musician, language geek, or just a curious mind — I’d love to connect!
-Cheers.
+If you're a fellow researcher, musician, language geek, or just a curious mind — I’d love to connect.
+Cheers!